About

 • Always encourage the growth of the whole person – mind, body, and spirit

-This website is designed to share experiences and view on practice, policy, teaching, and social justice.
+This website is designed to share experiences and views on practice, policy, teaching, and social justice.
 More importantly, it is to help others to take a broader view of the role of nursing, encourage the free sharing of information and tools that can enhance the educational experience, influence policy, and advocate for social justice.
-If you want to post your own thoughts or blogs I’m happy to post them or give you access to post your own.
+If you want to post your thoughts or blogs, I’m happy to post them or give you access to post them on your own.

 My Research and Scholarship

-My research and scholarships address critical topics in disaster preparedness and public health & human services emergency preparedness, with a focus on implications for policy related to the profession of nursing.
+My research and scholarship address critical topics in disaster preparedness and public health.
+They also focus on human services emergency preparedness.
+My work emphasizes the implications for policy related to the nursing profession.
 My scholarship is backed up by 20 years as a U.S. Public Health Service officer including being Director of Secretary’s Operations Center at HHS, Chief of Staff/Chief Policy Officer for the Assistant Secretary for Preparedness and Response, and Director of the Office of Human Services Emergency Preparedness and Response.
 My personal biography is available on my LinkedIn page.

 ORCID iD iconorcid.org/0000-0001-6106-8066